-Gorgeous, sturdy, and Earth-friendly hammered wedding bands from Isabel Jewelry #Sponsors: Jewelry#custom rings#eco wedding rings#jewelry#non-diamond ring#ring April 2 | Megan Finley meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
+Gorgeous, sturdy, and Earth-friendly hammered wedding bands from Isabel Jewelry #Sponsors: Jewelry#custom rings#eco wedding rings#jewelry#non-diamond ring#ring April 2 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Our sponsor Isabel Rucker lives and runs her jewelry business in a small town in Wyoming's Rocky Mountains.
 Being close to nature continually feeds her inspiration, as well as her desire to be environmentally-friendly.
 Her shop, Isabel Jewelry, provides hammered rings made of 100% recycled golds and sterling silver.
 I picture Isabel Jewelry rings being ideal for mountain brides looking for hammered ring to match their Earthy aesthetics.
 Or those of you who need a ring that can survive a kayak trip, while still looking chic at a dinner party.
 Let's explore her sturdy-but-purty hammered rings, and learn the difference between regular, round, and tiger stripe hammers!
 8mm wide, 14K yellow gold hammered ring, "Regular Hammer" pattern.
 I LOVE the hammered pattern on this ring.
 This is one of the three different hammering patterns that Isabel creates.
 Regular Hammer has the flatter faceted marks.
 Round Hammer is the small rounded divots.
 Tiger Stripe are the vertical stripes.
 Isabel Jewelry also features non-hammered rings, including ones with gemstones, stackable rings, and wood grain pattern I have a feeling you'll love.
 Did you know that, aside from the awesome patterns that hammering creates, the process also makes the rings super-strong?
 That means these are great wedding bands if you're like me and you're hard on your jewelry.
 Isabel's hammered rings won't bend or break, and she guarantees her jewelry for life.
 As I mentioned before, Isabel is very eco-conscious about her jewelry: About the recycled metals: Isabel Jewelry purchases precious metals from a mill that specializes in using only Earth's existing metal supply, meaning that this mill does not buy metals from mining companies.
 When it is necessary to obtain metals from other sources, they are bought from other earth-friendly refineries that only use recycled metal.
 Any secondary refinery is required to provide in writing full disclosure of its metal sources.
 Isabel custom makes all her hammered rings.
 This means you can get them in whatever widths, size, and thicknesses that fits your active lifestyle.
 Or whatever gold karats or gemstones that fit your budget!
 Your gorgeous, sturdy, and Earth-friendly Isabel Jewelry wedding band is just waiting for you to click here to have it made!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Casual carnival madness and an interactive ring warming NEXT Devon & Joe's amusement park picnic wedding Show/Hide comments [ 9 ] I love the regular hammered pattern it makes the ring look so elegant and I fully support recycling and helping the community so that's definitely a plus!
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Casual carnival madness and an interactive ring warming NEXT Devon & Joe's amusement park picnic wedding Show/Hide comments [ 9 ] I love the regular hammered pattern it makes the ring look so elegant and I fully support recycling and helping the community so that's definitely a plus!
 1 agrees Reply Yay for Wyoming vendors!!!
 1 agrees Reply I read the title wrong, Hammered Wedding Bands….
 I was wondering who would want that??? do they drink before the reception? lol 1 agrees Reply Well, this post WAS written by Megan, who's known to like her adult beverages.
 2 agree Reply I LOVE the last ring posted but cannot find it on the website… does that mean it's a custom piece?
 Reply Hello Megan, Isabel here…yes the last one is a custom ring that I made using a customer's diamond.
 It is in 14K White Gold.
 I can also use other stones or do a wider slab with 3 etc…Hope that helps, please e-mail if you have questions!
 1 agrees Reply For some reason, those hammered wedding bands remind me of disco balls.
 Still, I'd rather wear one of those just because they look so much cooler than ordinary rings.
 Reply I had been looking for rings for some time, but nothing really pleased me.
 Until I saw this post!
 These rings are so beautiful!
 I showed them to FH the same day, and we just bought a pair last night!
 Isabel is very nice and answered our questions quickly.
 Can hardly wait for them to arrive!
 And I'd thought I'd never get to use a vendor from this site, since I'm from Brazil.. 🙂 Reply I am so curious as to what will sit next to my relatively "conventional" engagement ring.
 I wonder if something like this would?
 They are utterly gorgeous.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.